tytydraco/yessleep/out/Haunted_By_God.md

 After disputing the pay issue, I was sent on another shift.

-During that shift, I had some down time and used it browse Facebook.
+During that shift, I had some down time and used it to browse Facebook.

 That's when I saw a friend's status update wherein they complained about a water bill that they had an issue with.